Bexin3/STMSpeeduino/README.md

 CatchADC1/2/3Value - writes down the ADC value from latest conversion, and if it was already read, waits for next conversion to happen

 OPAMPCFG - starts the operational amplifier, only supported when using Giga R1 Wifi.

+While loops may not work with is Complete